-Our Audit Committee oversees our corporate accounting and financial reporting process.
+Our Audit Committee oversees our corporate accounting and financial reporting processes and audits of our financial statements.
 Our Audit Committee is responsible for, among other things:

-- appointing our independent registered public accounting firm; - evaluating the independent registered public accounting firm's qualifications, independence and performance; - determining the terms of our engagement of our independent registered public accounting firm; - reviewing and approving the scope of the annual audit and the audit fee; - reviewing and discussing the adequacy and effectiveness of our accounting and financial reporting processes and internal controls and the audits of our financial statements; - reviewing and approving, in advance, all audit and non-audit services to be performed by our independent registered public accounting firm, taking into consideration whether the independent auditor's provision of nonaudit services to us is compatible with maintaining the independent auditor's independence; - monitoring and ensuring the rotation of partners of the independent registered public accounting firm on our engagement team as required by law; - establishing and overseeing procedures for the receipt, retention and treatment of complaints received by us regarding accounting, internal controls or auditing matters, including procedures for the confidential, anonymous submission by our employees of complaints regarding questionable accounting or auditing matters and reviewing such complaints; - reviewing and approving related party transactions; - reviewing and monitoring information regarding cybersecurity risks;
+- appointing our independent registered public accounting firm; - evaluating the independent registered public accounting firm's qualifications, independence and performance; - determining the terms of our engagement of our independent registered public accounting firm; - reviewing and approving the scope of the annual audit plan and general audit approach and the audit fee and other fees; - reviewing and discussing the adequacy and effectiveness of our accounting and financial reporting processes and internal controls and the audits of our financial statements; - reviewing and approving, in advance, all audit and non-audit services to be performed by our independent registered public accounting firm, taking into consideration whether the independent auditor's provision of non-audit services to us is compatible with maintaining the independent auditor's independence; - monitoring and ensuring the rotation of partners of the independent registered public accounting firm on our engagement team as required by law; - establishing and overseeing procedures for the receipt, retention and treatment of complaints received by us regarding accounting, internal controls or auditing matters, including procedures for the confidential, anonymous submission by our employees of complaints regarding questionable accounting or auditing matters and reviewing such complaints; - reviewing and approving related party transactions; - reviewing and monitoring information regarding cybersecurity risks; - investigating any matter brought to its attention within the scope of its duties and engaging independent counsel and other advisors as our Audit Committee deems necessary;

-- investigating any matter brought to its attention within the scope of its duties and engaging independent counsel and other advisors as our Audit Committee deems necessary; - reviewing reports to management prepared by the internal audit function, if any, as well as management's responses; - reviewing our financial statements and our management's discussion and analysis of financial condition and results of operations to be included in our annual quarterly reports to be filed with the SEC; - reviewing, at least annually, the Audit Committee charter and the committee's performance; and - handling such other matters that are delegated to our Audit Committee by our Board from time to time.
+- reviewing reports to management prepared by the internal audit function, if any, as well as management's responses; - reviewing and discussing with management and the independent auditor our financial statements and our management's discussion and analysis of financial condition and results of operations to be included in our annual quarterly reports to be filed with the SEC; - reviewing, at least annually, the Audit Committee charter and the committee's performance; and - handling such other matters that are delegated to our Audit Committee by our Board from time to time.